All of you deserves tender care.

 Will Insurance Cover Implant Exchange under Cancer Mastectomy Reconstruction?
 Is the Procedure Realistic?

-A law was passed by Congress in 1998 which mandates that all insurance companies cover breast reconstruction surgery as well as symmetrizing surgery to the opposite breast, if needed.
+A law was passed by Congress in 1998 which mandates that all insurance companies cover breast reconstruction surgery for cancer as well as symmetrizing surgery to the opposite breast, if needed.
 This extends to any additional procedures required for reconstruction, including implant exchange and nipple-areolar reconstruction.

 Schedule a Breast Reconstruction Consultation in NYC